-- .01 The actuary should value the social security program assuming that it continues indefinitely as a going concern. - .02 The actuary should select an actuarial cost method that is consistent with the circumstances of the work. - .03 The actuary's work should take into account the benefits, relevant policies, and administration practices of the social security program, as of the calculation date, and should take into account any virtually definitive amendment to these items that is expected to have a material effect on benefits, unless the circumstances of the work require otherwise.
-[Effective October 15, 2017] - .04 The actuary would use a valuation methodology that is consistent with the financing method used for the social security program.
-Two methods are available: - An open group methodology, under which contributions and benefits of both current and future participants are considered, is most appropriate for pay-as-you-go and partially funded social security programs and may also be used for social security programs that are meant to be fully funded; and - A closed group methodology, under which only current participants are considered, with or without their assumed future benefit accruals and contributions, is only appropriate for a fully funded social security program that is meant to be fully funded. - .05 For a social security program that is meant to be fully funded, the actuary would: - Measure the funded status of the social security program under a closed group methodology; and - If also using an open group methodology, disclose the relationship between the social security program's current assets and the present value of its future contributions and the present values of its current and anticipated future liabilities over the projection period. - .06 Based on the circumstances of the work, the actuary may judge an alternative valuation methodology to be more appropriate.
-That approach would be used with justification communicated in the report.
+- .01 The actuary should value the social security program assuming that it continues indefinitely as a going concern.
+[Effective October 15, 2017] - .02 The actuary should select an actuarial cost method that is consistent with the circumstances affecting the work.
+[Effective February 1, 2018] - .03 The actuary's work should take into account the benefits, relevant policies, and administration practices of the social security program, as of the calculation date, and should take into account any virtually definitive amendment to these items that is expected to have a material effect on benefits, unless the circumstances affecting the work require otherwise.
+[Effective February 1, 2018] - .04 The actuary would use a valuation methodology that is consistent with the financing method used for the social security program.
+Two methods are available: - An open group methodology, under which contributions and benefits of both current and future participants are considered, is most appropriate for pay-as-you-go and partially funded social security programs and may also be used for social security programs that are meant to be fully funded; and - A closed group methodology, under which only current participants are considered, with or without their assumed future benefit accruals and contributions, is only appropriate for a fully funded social security program that is meant to be fully funded. - .05 For a social security program that is meant to be fully funded, the actuary would: - Measure the funded status of the social security program under a closed group methodology; and - If also using an open group methodology, disclose the relationship between the social security program's current assets and the present value of its future contributions and the present values of its current and anticipated future liabilities over the projection period.

-.07 The projection period used in the actuary's work should be sufficient considering the circumstances of the work.
-[Effective October 15, 2017]
+- .06 Based on the circumstances affecting the work, the actuary may judge an alternative valuation methodology to be more appropriate.
+That approach would be used with justification communicated in the report. - .07 The projection period used in the actuary's work should be sufficient considering the circumstances affecting the work.
+[Effective February 1, 2018]